weewx/weewx/docs_src/quickstarts/redhat.md

 ## Install

 Install WeeWX using `yum` or `dnf`.
-When you are done, WeeWX will be running the `Simulator` in the background as a daemon.
+When you are done, WeeWX will be running the `Simulator` in the background.

 ```{.shell .copy}
 sudo yum install weewx